Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Anharmonic theory

-Since the couplings $g_1,\,\overline g_1,\,g_2$ and $\overline g_2$ are irrelevant (in the RG sense) near $d_c=4$, we can conclude that a second order transition for the order parameter field $\phi$ at dimensions $4\geq D\geq 2$, belongs to the Ising universality class~\cite{chaikin}, and is unaffected by the elastic deformations.
+Since the couplings $g_1,\,\overline g_1,\,g_2$ and $\overline g_2$ are irrelevant (in the RG sense) near $d_c=4$, we can conclude that a second order transition for the order parameter field $\phi$ at dimensions $4\geq d\geq 2$, belongs to the Ising universality class~\cite{chaikin}, and is unaffected by the elastic deformations; see also Ref.~\cite{john} for similar discussions.
+That a second order transition is possible even in the presence of the inversion symmetry breaking terms in $\cal F$ [see Eq.~(16)] can be argued in a manner that is exactly analogous to the existence of a second order liquid-gas transition; see Sec.~VI for more details.
+Here, we assume the existence of a critical point and proceed to examine its consequence.
 It now remains to calculate how the order parameter fluctuations affect the lattice deformation fluctuations.
-As already explained, away from the critical point, effects of the $\phi$-fluctuations are {\em small}, and leave the scaling of the variances $\langle ({\bf u}^L_i)^2({\bf x})\rangle$ and $\langle ({\bf u}^T_i)^2({\bf x})\rangle$ and the corresponding correlation functions unchanged from their forms in the harmonic theory, whereas close to the critical point, the observed scaling may change.
+As already explained, away from the critical point, effects of the $\phi$-fluctuations are {\em small}, which leave the scaling of the variances $\langle ({u}^L_i({\bf x}))^2\rangle$ and $\langle ({u}^T_i({\bf x}))^2\rangle$ and the corresponding correlation functions unchanged from their forms in the harmonic theory, whereas close to the critical point, the observed scaling may change.
 Hence, below we focus only on the critical region and set $T=T_c$.
-Being closed to the critical point, we can then set up the renormalized perturbation theory solely for the distortion fields ${\bf u}({\bf x})$ and expand in the powers of the coupling constants $g_1,\,\overline g_1,\,g_2,\,\overline g_2$ for a given configuration of $\phi$, and subsequently averaging over the Boltzmann distribution of $\phi$, controlled by ${\cal F}_\phi$ given above~\cite{john}.
+Being closed to the critical point, we can then set up the renormalized perturbation theory solely for the displacement fields ${\bf u}({\bf x})$ and expand in the powers of the coupling constants $g_1,\,\overline g_1,\,g_2,\,\overline g_2$ for a given configuration of $\phi$, and subsequently averaging over the Boltzmann distribution of $\phi$, controlled by ${\cal F}_\phi$ given above~\cite{john}.